maqifrnswa/DecodingPrimer/index.md

 * Example: `hello` is `aGVsbG8=`

 There are many other variants of baseN that encode 1s and 0s (or the ASCII binary 1s and 0s) into other characters.
 It is good to research and get familiar with those on cyberchef, cryptii, and dcode.fr.
 What characters are used with which?
-For example, base32 uses only capital letters A-Z, numbers 2-7, and the equal sign =. [https://www.dcode.fr/base-32-encoding](https://www.dcode.fr/base-32-encoding)
+For example, base32 uses only capital letters A-Z, numbers 2-7, and the equal sign =.
+For example, see [dcode.fr's tool](https://www.dcode.fr/base-32-encoding)

 ## Steps to decode/decrypt a message
 Now that we get the "building blocks" for encoding, we can approach decoding!